 The Basics of Intermittent Fasting – Easier Than You Think

 Intermittent Fasting: IMPORTANT TIPS

-These are by Dr. Eric Berg who is an expert on this – he has over 3.5 million YouTube subscribers.
+These are by Dr. Eric Berg who is an expert on this – he has about 4 million YouTube subscribers.

 Why Exercise in a Fasted State